skippyr/graffiti/README.md

 Graffiti exists to solve a very common and annoying problem: coloring and formatting the output of programs.
 This is a hard task, as it envolves dealing with ANSI escape sequences that are hard to debug, as they are invisible when printed.

-Not just that, but if your program is piped to other program or file, all the ANSI sequences will remain unless you deal to remove them, which will make the output be hard to parse and understand.
+Not just that, but if your program is piped to other program or redirected to a file, all the ANSI sequences will remain unless you deal to remove them, which will make the output be hard to parse and understand.

 ### Functions